rr-it/scriptmerger/Documentation/Configuration/Constants/Index.rst

 This option can be used to prevent embedded scripts inside the document of the head section to be merged, minified or compressed.

+javascript.mergedHeadFilePosition
+"""""""""""""""""""""""""""""""""

+:typoscript:`plugin.tx_scriptmerger.javascript.mergedHeadFilePosition=` :ref:`t3tsref:data-type-string`

+Use this option to define the final position of the merged files and any other ones in the head section that were processed by the scriptmerger.
+The value is used inside a regular expression, but you cannot use any wildcards or such stuff.

+javascript.mergedBodyFilePosition
+"""""""""""""""""""""""""""""""""

+:typoscript:`plugin.tx_scriptmerger.javascript.mergedBodyFilePosition=` :ref:`t3tsref:data-type-string`

+Use this option to define the final position of the merged files and any other ones in the body section that were processed by the scriptmerger.
+The value is used inside a regular expression, but you cannot use any wildcards or such stuff.

 javascript.deferLoading
 """""""""""""""""""""""